mgeorge67701/crossplane-nutanix/README.md

     owner: alice@example.com
 ```

 **How it works:**

 - `providerConfigRef.name`: Reference to your ProviderConfig (with credentials and endpoint info).
 - `datacenter`: (Optional) If using multi-datacenter, selects which Prism Central to use.
+- `availabilityZone`: (Optional) If set and `enableAvailabilityZoneMapping` is true, will be mapped to the correct cluster name automatically using the mapping CSV.
+If both `availabilityZone` and `clusterName` are set, `availabilityZone` takes precedence.
 - `clusterName`, `subnetName`, `imageName`: Use human-friendly names or partial names; the provider resolves UUIDs automatically.
 - `lob`: Specify a valid Line of Business if required by your ProviderConfig.
 - `additionalDisks` and `externalFacts`: Optional, for advanced VM customization.